webstorage119/php-asio/README.md

 ### 2.1 Requirements

 * PHP Version >= 7.0

 * The [Boost](http://www.boost.org/) C++ libraries (Version >= 1.55.0)

 * C++ compiler which supports C++14

 ### 2.2 Notes

 * If you don't need coroutines, you can `--disable-asio-coroutine` for better performance.

 * If you are writing multi-threaded programs, you can `--enable-asio-strand` for `Strand` support.

+* If you are using php-asio with other libraries which performs I/O operations themselves, you can `--enable-null-buffers` for reactor-style operations.

 * Windows is not yet supported.

 ## 3. Documentation